samuelhuntley/DWF-Database/README.md

 ### DATE_REQUESTED

 The date this CVE was requested privately or publicly.
+Format is ISO 8601, timezone MUST be UTC, it can either be just a date ("2016-04-16"), or a date and time (2016-05-015T03:11:58Z).

 This field is mandatory as part of the CNA feedback process.
 This date is assumed to fall in the UTC timezone for the purposes of when midnight is.

 ### DATE_ASSIGNED

 The date this CVE was assigned privately or publicly.
+Format is ISO 8601, timezone MUST be UTC, it can either be just a date ("2016-04-16"), or a date and time (2016-05-015T03:11:58Z).

 This field is mandatory as part of the CNA feedback process.
 This date is assumed to fall in the UTC timezone for the purposes of when midnight is.

 ### DATE_PUBLIC

 The date this CVE was made public.
+Format is ISO 8601, timezone MUST be UTC, it can either be just a date ("2016-04-16"), or a date and time (2016-05-015T03:11:58Z).

 This field is mandatory as part of the CNA feedback process.
 This date is assumed to fall in the UTC timezone for the purposes of when midnight is.